Knowing how to roll shirt sleeves makes a considerable difference in the silhouette of your outfit.

 - The sleeves should stop above the elbow if you're about to do work.

-- Roll your sleeves below the elbow if you’re just cooling off and want to let in some air or to signal that it’s the end of the day.
+- Roll your sleeves below the elbow if you're cooling off.

 - Iron or press your shirt before rolling the sleeves to remove any creases.

 If you find yourself rolling your shirt sleeves either because they are too short or long, my advice would be to find a good tailor.

 When Can You Wear Rolled Sleeves With A Tie?

 In general, avoid wearing rolled sleeves with a tie.
 These are two contradictory style elements.
 Rolled sleeves indicate the casual style, while a tie leans more towards a formal style.
 But I can think of two occasions when it's appropriate to roll up your sleeves when wearing a tie.

 - When you want to prevent them from being damaged or getting dirty, so if you're going to be working with your hands – moving office equipment or anything that could tear your sleeves or get them dirty – roll up your sleeves and get to work.
 And you don't even have to take off your tie.

 - When you want to signal that you're off work or it's time to relax – especially if you're the boss and others take their cue from you; in that case, you're not just going to roll up your sleeves, but you're also going to loosen your tie.
 Take your jacket off.

 Shortening your shirt sleeves can be fun, irrespective of the season.
 Experiment with the various methods listed above and mix it up, so you are not stuck with the same styles.

 The length of your shirt sleeves can impact the whole outfit, so you must get it right.